mmanos/laravel-taggable/README.md

 #### Model Setup

-Next, add the `Taggable` to each taggable-table model definition:
+Next, add the `Taggable` trait to each taggable model definition:

 ```php
 use Mmanos\Taggable\Taggable;